aimhark/ds-01-hello-backend/README.md

     * Change into the folder "client" and run "npm start" to start React

 * In App.js - fetch the course modules from your API and display them
+    * please fetch the "naked" JavaScript data from your /json route
     * either fetch them on a button click or in a useEffect hook on load

 DONE!